 3. Not taking the time to craft a good sales letter

 Your sales letter is your 24/7 sales person.
 It doesn’t matter how much traffic you drive to your membership site if your sales letter isn’t doing its job.
 If you don’t trust your own copywriting skills, hire a professional writer.
 The investment will be well worth it as you see higher conversions and more members in your site.

 4. Not marketing for new customers

 You should always have new members coming into your membership site, but the only way you can do that is to market your site continually.
-You should be conducting pay per click campaigns, distributing articles and doing social networking to drive more traffic to your site.
+You should be getting a ppc management service, distributing articles and doing social networking to drive more traffic to your site.
 Work this into your weekly plans so that you can keep the flow of new members consistent.

 5. Not being accessible

 When you start a membership site, your members are looking for a lot of attention and care.
 Most of this will come in the form of an easy to use site with quality content.
 But you should also make it a point to be accessible through e-mail or a help desk.
 There’s a high level of trust involved in a membership site, so make sure you’re there for your members.

 6. Not looking for opportunities for backend sales

 Opportunities for backend sales exist in many different places in your membership site.
 You can sell advertising space within the site or create a platinum level of membership with special coaching.
 Just because the members are paying a monthly fee doesn’t mean they won’t be willing to pay for extra information on the site’s topic.

 If you’re concentrating on getting members but aren’t worried about keeping them, you have a recipe for disaster on your hands.
 It takes much more effort to get a new member than it does to keep one that you’ve already got.
 By posting consistent content, offering polls, running contests and getting involved in the community in your membership site, you’ll be able to hold onto the members you’ve got.